If you are interested in receiving a certificate for Professional Development Hours (PDH) for attending

 Chelsea Green

-Speaker: Chelsea Green - bp
+Chelsea Green - bp

 The offshore oil and gas industry faces increasing pressure to enhance operational agility, reduce costs, and build resilient supply chains amid aging infrastructure, part obsolescence, long lead times, and global logistics challenges.
 Additive manufacturing (AM), or 3D printing, offers a transformative solution by enabling localized, on-demand production of critical components.
 This presentation will explore the adaptation of AM for offshore applications to improve maintenance efficiency, optimize inventory management, and minimize equipment downtime.
 From rapid prototyping and accelerated design iterations to producing functional, end-use metal parts, AM supports quicker turnarounds and extends the life of aging assets.
 As industry standards and qualification frameworks mature, AM’s role is expanding beyond prototyping to certified production.
 This presentation also will highlight real-world use cases where AM has replaced traditional supply chains for legacy components and specialized tooling.
 Key considerations including material readiness, certification requirements, and digital part inventories will also be discussed.
 Having already started to transform topside and onshore operations, AM is now poised to revolutionize offshore, enabling faster, more cost-effective, and sustainable operations in challenging underwater environments.